changesets/changesets/.changeset/chatty-plums-watch.md

 "@changesets/cli": minor
 ---

-`changeset status` command no longer errors when no publishable packages have been changed.
+`changeset status` command no longer errors when no packages have been changed.